Elleppi/OTSN/README.md

 1. Defines a MO;
 2. Generates simulation for each coordinate;
 3. Either computes new predictions (test=False) or returns the result of the automated algorithm (test=True).

+## Go to www.lorenzoparis.it/movements_prediction.html to see the actual presentation of this work